Flowtask-ai/pdd-cursor-template/README.md

 "Generate a PRP following the project rules, taking as reference FEATURE_REQUEST.md and examples in examples/"
 ```

+The AI will create a comprehensive **Product Requirements Prompt** that includes:
+- Complete implementation context
+- Step-by-step development plan
+- Validation commands
+- Success criteria

 ### 4. Execute Implementation
 Use the prompt:
 ```
 "Execute the PRP in PRPs/your-feature.md following all validations"
 ```

+The AI will follow the PRP blueprint to implement the feature, running validations at each step and ensuring all success criteria are met.

 ## 🎭 Role System